 The future of channel demand generation

-The virtual channel manager actively visits the reseller websites and marketing channels of the resellers to assure that important information and marketing campaigns reach the end customer.
-This results in more leads and revenue for the resellers, and a flourishing channel for the vendor.
+The virtual channel manager actively visits the partner websites and marketing channels of the partners to assure that important information and marketing campaigns reach the end customer.
+This results in more leads and revenue for the partners, and a flourishing channel for the vendor.

 Would you like to discuss the value of your partner portal or get to know how the virtual channel manager works?
 Please shoot me a message!